 I don’t know about where you live, but where I am hardly a week goes by when I don’t see a treadmill, rowing machine, or other type of exercise machine out on the curb.
 People buy them with the best of intentions, and they end up as clothes racks and dust collectors until they are tossed out.
 That is a class of item I would NEVER buy new.
 Correction, I would never BUY this class of item.

 If you have the time to commit, and the ambition, you could even go further and find yourself a part time job that requires physical activity.
 I have a friend that contracts out to deliver phone books (those things are heavy!), newspapers or even landscaping supplies.
-He doesn’t need the money at all, he just likes the idea of getting paid to exercise!
+He doesn’t need the money at all, he just likes the idea of getting paid to exercise (though if you’re working on debt management, side gigs like these can help)!
 And my brother does landscaping on the weekends – for exercise and stress management.
 He doesn’t need the money either, but he gets his exercise, fresh air and a couple hundred extra dollars a month in the summer.
 And he doesn’t have to wear a suit or get on a plane.

 But anyway – my point is, if you carefully examine your lifestyle along with examining your budget, you may find resolutions that would work together well.
 And then find ways to accomplish them, maximizing your time and effort by multitasking.